awhelanUCD/Fantasy-Premier-League-Aid-public/README.md

 # Fantasy Premier League Aid

-A Django web application which provides data and insights to players of fantasy premier league.
+A web application which provides data and insights to players of fantasy premier league.
 This web app has both desktop and mobile compatibility.

 ## Overview